 The following is a sample SQL statement to add a shipment tracking note to Elliott notes table base on V8.x DDF.
 For V7.x DDF, you need to remove remove the extra columns that does not exist with the version.
 A few things to be noted are:

 - It is important to name all columns of NOTES table in the INSERT statement even if some of the columns are going to have blank or zero value.
 Never insert NULL value into Elliott database.
 Since Elliott does not handle null character in its database, this will cause unexpected error down the road.
 The sample SQL statement provided here is based on Elliott 8.x DDF.
 If you are using newer or older version DDF, you will need to adjust your SQL statement accordingly.

 - In this example, we add a note record for Elliott sales order 322 which is save in the NOTE_FILE_REF_NO and NOTE_FILE_REF_NO_ALT columns.
-Elliott order number is numeric, but NOTE_FILE_REF_NO is alpha numeric.
+Elliott order number could be either numeric or alphabetic, but NOTE_FILE_REF_NO is always alpha numeric.
 You will need to pad leading zeros to 6 digits if your Elliott order number is less than 6 digits.
 Therefore, order number 322 become '000322'.

 - The internal date format in Elliott is YYYYMMDD, so the value 20160128 represents 01/28/2016.